 Cashless transactions have several implications for consumers.

 - First, they can be more convenient.
-For example, if I want to buy something from a convenience store, rather than having to hand over cash and wait for the change, I can use my debit or credit card to pay with just a few taps on my phone.
+For example, if I want to buy something from a convenience store, rather than handing over cash and waiting for the change, I can use my debit or credit card to pay with just a few taps on my phone.

 - Second, they can be more secure.
 Since there is no physical transaction, there is less risk of fraud or theft.
 And since cards are encrypted in transit, there is also little chance that your personal information will be stolen.